-You should talk to your parents, subject teachers and Tutor and listen to their advice, then fill in the separate Options Form and return it to your Form Tutor.
+You should talk to your parents, subject teachers and tutor and listen to their advice, then fill in the separate Options Form and return it to reception.
 A few individuals may have difficulty completing the form and they will be offered an individual interview about their choices.
 Your choice of subjects will be agreed and we will then try to give you that combination of subjects.
 Each year a small number of students cannot be given all their first choices because of group sizes and facilities.
 If this is the case you will be given an individual interview to help you to finalise your choices.

 A sample Options Form is in the back of this guide.
-Use this to prepare your choices before completing the separate Options Form and return to your Form Tutor by:
+Use this to prepare your choices before completing the separate Options Form and return to reception by: